-The combination of study and research, 4-5 day intensive residencies, and post-residency assignments allow currently serving leaders to not only continue their work, but to integrate it into their Doctoral program.
+The combination of study and research, 4-5 day intensive residencies, and pre- and post-residency assignments allow currently serving leaders to not only continue their work, but to integrate it into their Doctoral program.

 The uniqueness of our DMin program includes flexibility to stay connected in ministry.
 Professors engaged in current ministry bring life experience to the classroom.
-Finally, intentional mentoring by world-renowned faculty and local church leaders.
+Finally, intentional mentoring by world-renowned faculty and local church leaders rounds out the program.

 30 credits hours required for graduation.

 Admission Requirements include ATS-approved MDiv degree or its equivalent, including at least three semester hours of both Greek and Hebrew, with a grade point average of 3.0 from an accredited institution.

 At least three years of ministry experience completed after receiving the MDiv and evidence of capacity for an advanced level of competence and reflection.

 DM737 Precision Preaching: Sharpening Momentum and Rhetorical Power

 DM715 The Greco-Roman Context of the New Testament in Your Bible Teaching